-Net cash used in operating activities was \$563.1 million for the year ended December 31, 2021 and consisted primarily of a net loss of \$746.4 million adjusted for \$276.7 million of non-cash items, including a loss on early exchange of debt of \$100.6 million, loss from remeasurement of development derivative liability of \$97.7 million and share-based compensation expense of \$70.7 million, a net increase in operating assets of \$93.6 million, a decrease in accounts payable and accrued expenses of \$0.1 million.
+Net cash used in operating activities was \$513.7 million for the year ended December 31, 2022 and consisted primarily of a net loss of \$652.2 million adjusted for \$154.1 million of non-cash items, including share-based compensation expense of \$91.1 million, a loss on early exchange of debt of \$32.9 million, the forfeiture of accrued interest in the exchange of the Convertible Notes of \$1.3 million, depreciation expense of \$1.6 million, amortization of discounts for convertible notes, net of financing costs of \$0.3 million, and accretion of discount to the development liability of \$26.9 million.
+Further, it included a net decrease in operating assets of \$28.1 million and an increase in accounts payable and accrued expenses of \$12.3 million.

-Net cash used in operating activities was \$160.5 million for the year ended December 31, 2020 and consisted primarily of a net loss of \$344.9 million adjusted for \$164.8 million of non-cash items, including a loss from remeasurement of development derivative liability of \$103.0 million and share-based compensation expense of \$45.4 million, a net increase in operating assets of \$35.4 million, an increase in accounts payable and accrued expenses of \$55.0 million.
+Net cash used in operating activities was \$563.1 million for the year ended December 31, 2021 and consisted primarily of a net loss of \$746.4 million adjusted for \$276.7 million of non-cash items, including a loss on early exchange of debt of \$100.6 million, loss from remeasurement of development derivative liability of \$97.7 million and share-based compensation expense of \$70.7 million, a net increase in operating assets of \$93.6 million and a decrease in accounts payable and accrued expenses of \$0.1 million.

-Net Cash Provided by (Used in) Investing Activities
+Net Cash Provided by Investing Activities